 Where does software security really fit into your firm?
-We recently decided to conduct a study to find out.
+We conducted a study to find out.
 Gathering data in a series of in-person interviews with 25 chief information security officers (CISOs), our aim was to understand their strategies and approaches.
 The 2018 CISO Report presents the research findings.

 From the findings, we also identified four tribes based on how a CISO’s work is organized and executed.